 Even for software engineering roles, Amazon has a mandatory Bar Raiser round that objectively determines if you satisfy Amazon’s behavioral requirements.
-Answering questions through the lens of Amazon’s 14 Leadership principles, and using the STAR method to answer behavioral questions will stand you in good stead to bag an offer.
+Answering questions through the lens of Amazon’s 14 Leadership principles and using the STAR method to answer behavioral questions will stand you in good stead to bag an offer.

-Practice Mock Interviews
+6. Practice Mock Interviews

-While going about practicing mock interviews, remember these two very critical points:
+When practicing mock interviews, remember these two very critical points:

-Practicing with hiring managers and technical leads from FAANG and tier-1 companies is the best thing to do.
-There are resources that offer mock interviews but only give you handwavy feedback which definitely doesn’t help.
+Practicing with hiring managers and technical leads from FAANG and tier-1 tech companies is the best thing to do.
+Some resources offer mock interviews but only give you vague non-actionable feedback, which doesn’t help.
 So go with the right resource and practice the right way.

-Enroll for the right course/bootcamp
+7. Enroll for the Right Course/Coding Bootcamp

 Not to forget, the right bootcamp will also help you optimize your personal brand online, enabling your profile to stand out amid the fierce competition.

-Make note of the most important projects you’ve worked on over the course of your professional career and prepare yourself to answer questions around them.
+Make a note of the most important projects you’ve worked on throughout your professional career and prepare yourself to answer questions around them.

-Amazon Onsite Interview Questions
+Sample Amazon On-site Interview Questions

 - Write a code to find if the sum of two whole integers is equal to a given value.

-- Given an array “k”, write a code to find the missing elements in the array.
+- Given an array “k,” write a code to find the missing elements in the array.